Up to 60% off sofas & mattresses — limited‑time deals.

 Where it falls short

-• Heavier, more substantial feel than simple foam
+• Heavier, more substantial feel than all-foam

 The Endy Hybrid Mattress